CC-Wolke7/chat-like-microservice/README.md

 6. Deploy via GitHub Actions

 7. Allow public access to the Chat API via Cloud Run > `chat-api` service > Permissions > Add > members: `allUsers` / role: `Cloud Run Invoker`

+## Persistence

+This project offers two kind of storage methods for each API module:

+- Chat API: Google Firestore / In-Memory
+- Like API: Google BigTable / In-Memory

+To leverage the Google persistence layer, simply specify `CHAT_STORAGE=firestore` or `LIKE_STORAGE=bigtable` as deployment environment variables.
+Both rely on `GCP_PROJECT_ID` being set correctly.

+In the case of Firestore, no further configuration is needed except for [activating it](https://console.cloud.google.com/firestore) in the **native mode**.

+BigTable, however, must be provisioned manually.
+Then, set `LIKE_BIGTABLE_INSTANCE_ID` accordingly.

+## Real-Time Chat

+The Chat API module supports real-time messaging based on WebSockets.
+Besides that, any message or chat created through the REST API will also trigger an appropriate notification.
+To enable both of these features, set `CHAT_BROKER_ENABLED=true`.

+As the name implies, a message broker is required in order to support horizontal scaling.
+Currently, [Redis](https://redis.io/) is the only support backbone.
+Configure it via `CHAT_REDIS_HOST` and `CHAT_REDIS_PORT`.
+Additionally, each deployed instance should have a unique `CHAT_REDIS_CLIENT_ID` which follows the UUIDv4 standard.

+To provision Redis on Goolge Cloud, go to Memorystore > Redis > Create Instance and configure a v5 instance.